 Options are exercised by payment in full of the exercise price, which may be paid in cash or by delivery of shares of Common Stock owned by the participant having a fair market value equal to the exercise price or by a combination of cash and shares.
 Options may also be exercised through sale of the shares received on exercise with sufficient proceeds from the sale remitted to the Company to pay the exercise price.
 While not required by the terms of the Plan, it is anticipated awards will generally provide that options and SARs that have not vested terminate upon termination of the participant's employment, other than by reason of death.
 In the case of death, it is anticipated that awards will provide options and SARs will become fully vested.

-more than 10,000,000 shares may be issued under options that are ISOs.
+Options may be "incentive stock options" under the Code ("ISOs") or options that are not ISOs.
+No more than 10,000,000 shares may be issued under options that are ISOs.